thtroyer/cleaninguptheroad/README.md

 # Cleaning up the road
-A simple, kid-friendly, 2-player PICO-8 game.
+A simple, kid-friendly 2-player PICO-8 game.

 Inspired by other PICO-8 games made by parents with their children, I asked my young daughter if she wanted to make a game with me.  *"Yes!"*
 **"What should it be about?"**     *"We would be cleaning garbage off the road."*